JLanda91/sparkplug/README.md

   and vtable indirections), as gpu functor performance is often of vital importance.
 - Its call operator and the call operators of the dependency must have a single argument.

-As of now only a `nvcc + g++` CMakePresets exists.
+As of now, only a `nvcc + g++` CMakePresets exists.
 More compatibility will be tested in the future, after which presets with other host compilers will be added.

+## Compatability
+Tested with GCC 14 and CUDA 12.8.